kleuberA/coresync-erp-backend/README.md

 - **Role Management**: Create, update and delete roles.
 Assign roles to users.
 Manage role settings such as name, description, and permissions.
 - **Sales Order Management**: Create, update and delete sales orders.
 Assign sales orders to projects.
 Manage sales order settings such as order date, delivery date, and total amount.
 - **Stock Management**: Create, update and delete stock records.
 Assign stock records to projects.
 Manage stock settings such as product name, quantity, and price.
+- **Supplier Management**: Create, update and delete suppliers.
+Assign suppliers to projects.
+Manage supplier settings such as contact information, billing address, and shipping address.

 ## 📘 Documentação da API